tscanlin/developers.optimizely.com/src/content/ios/reference/index.md

 ```

 ### Verbose Logging
-You can get detailed log output by enabling verbose logging.
-This will give you a lot of information about your experiments and its goals, your Live Variables, Code Blocks, and more.
-Here's how:
+Enabling verbose logging allows you to view detailed log output.
+This will provide more information about your Live Variables, Code Blocks, and more.

 ```obj-c
 // Enable verbose logging